 As with any location in Ontario, ticks may be present at Red Wolf Camp.
 We do our best to teach tick awareness in a positive and clear way.
 We will have a private tick-check station with mirrors, and children will be supported to check for ticks every day.
 It is critical to make sure that children know how important it is to thoroughly check their bodies and to feel comfortable asking for assistance from a staff.
 Please prepare your child to ask for help if they need it.
-They must ask for help from a same-gendered staff and have the suspected tick confirmed.
+They must ask for help from staff and have the suspected tick confirmed.

 If we find a tick embedded in your child's skin, we will contact you as soon as the situation permits.
-When we are at base camp, we do not remove ticks ourselves, and instead bring them to a clinic to have the tick removed by a medical professional.
+In remote locations, staff will make the safest decision possible based upon the context.